kunalj101/python_intro_hackathon/chapter2.md

 test_object("square_len", incorrect_msg = "Have you used len function with list squares_list?")

 # Check last seven characters
-test_output_contains("Greater than 5", pattern = False, no_output_msg="Have you given the right statement in True and False block of if?")
+test_output_contains("Greater than 5", pattern = False, no_output_msg="Have you given the right statement in True and False block of if statement ?")

 success_msg("Great work!")
 ```